RisingStack/react-easy-state/README.md

   friends: new Map()
 })

-// stores can be mutated in any syntactically valid way user.profile.firstName = 'Bob' delete user.profile.lastName user.hobbies.push('reading')
+// stores may be mutated in any syntactically valid way user.profile.firstName = 'Bob' delete user.profile.lastName user.hobbies.push('reading')